SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/sprints/index.md

 # Ideate.
 Create.
 Share.
 Learn more about Community Sprints

-## Upcoming Events:
-- Global Virtual Sprint, September 26th & 27th, 2024 - [Register now](https://invite.salesforce.com/virtualcommonscommunitysprint?_ga=2.189178349.754051089.1725906922-1372063299.1725906922)
-- Commons Affordable Housing Sprint, Newcastle upon Tyne, October 7th & 8th, 2024 - [Register now](https://commonsaffordablehousingsprint-0a85.splashthat.com/)
-- Commons Community Sprint, November 13th & 14th, Chicago, IL - [Register now](https://invite.salesforce.com/commonscommunitysprint-176f)
+## Upcoming Community Sprint Events - Join in the fun today:

+### Confirmed Events - Register or Save-The-Date
+- February 27th, 2025 - Sydney, AU Community Sprint as part of Sydney Agentforce World Tour.
+Location: Sydney Salesforce Tower.
+[Register!](https://invite.salesforce.com/communitysprintsydney)
+- March 5th - 6th, 2025 - Community Engagement at [TDX](https://www.salesforce.com/tdx/register/)!
+Join the Nonprofit Community team onsite and around SFO during TDX.
+More details to come, and registration for TDX can be found [here](https://www.salesforce.com/tdx/register/).

+### Unconfirmed But Planned Events

+*Unconfirmed event dates, venues, and locations are subject to change or cancellation.
+Additional events may be added.
+Please take this into consideration before booking any travel arrangements.*

+- March, 2025 - Community Sprint & Learning Day as part of DC Agentforce World Tour.
+Exact date/location TBA.
+- May, 2025 - Community Sprint & Learning day as part of NYC Agentforce World Tour.
+Location: NYC Salesforce Tower.
+Exact date TBA.
+- June, 2025 - [London's Calling](https://www.londonscalling.net/) Community engagement June 6th, and Community Sprint & Learning Day as part of London Agentforce World Tour.
+Location: Salesforce Bluefin Office, London Southwark.
+Exact date TBA.
+- June, 2025 - Community Day, Amsterdam, NL.
+New and looking for local Partner sponsors!
+Exact date/location TBA.
+- June, 2025 - Community Day, Paris, FR.
+New and looking for local Partner sponsors!
+Exact date/location TBA.
+- July, 2025 - Virtual 2-Day Community Sprint.
+Exact date TBA.
+- September, 2025 - Community Sprint & Learning Day, Vancouver, BC.
+Exact date/location TBA.
+- October 14th - 17th, 2025 - Dreamforce Community engagement.
+Exact activities/date TBA.
+- November, 2025 - Community Sprint & Learning Day, Denver, CO.
+Exact date/location TBA.
+- November, 2025 - UK Affordable Housing Sprint.
+Location: Newcastle, UK.
+Exact date TBA.
+- January, 2026 - Virtual 2-Day Community Sprint.
+Exact date TBA.

+# What are Community Sprints?
 Community Sprint Events are about coming together to collaborate with organizations like yours to build solutions to address everyday challenges.
 By attending a Sprint, you'll come together in person, virtually, and via Slack to work on projects that are important to you and will make a real difference for Nonprofits and Schools using Salesforce technologies.

 When you attend a Sprint event, expect to spend your time working alongside other Salesforce.org community volunteers (Customers, Partners, and Employees) on specifc goals prioritized by the community.
 Over 90% of participants say they learned new skills by participating!